 - Reference the photos taken before and after the ones you’re trying to figure out.
 Any clues?
 Did you take a photo of a stream crossing ten minutes later?
 Find that stream on the map then go back no more than half a mile.

-- What prominent terrain features do you see in the photo?
+- Which prominent terrain features do you see in the photo?
 Find mountain peaks in the Terrain view; for meadows go to the Satellite view and find that meadow.
-Cross reference terrain features to make sure you’re at the right place.
 Is there a lone tree in the meadow you took a picture of?
 That will most likely show up in the satellite imagery.

-If you follow this flow you should be able to figure out where your photos were taken almost 100% of the time.
+You should be able to figure out where your photos were taken almost 100% of the time if you follow this flow.
 Right-Click on that map location and select “Add GPS Coordinates to Selected Photos”.

 A few words of caution: